zernonia/supabase-schema/README.md

 2. Guide to Construct Dynamic SVG Connector ([Connecting Table using SVG](https://codepen.io/alojzije/pen/ndfrI))
 3. [Icones - icon gallery](https://icones.js.org/)

+## 📈 Analytics

+I'm using [Umami Analytics](https://umami.is/docs/about) because I'm interested in the distributions of user who uses Supabase and this tool.

+[This](https://umami-zernonia.vercel.app/share/yzSUulXQ/Supabase%20Schema) is the public URL for the analytics.
+Enjoy!

 ## 📜 License

 Not Associated with Supabase.